vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 I have not done push-ups in any significant quantity prior to starting in November 2021 along with weight-lifting exercises.
-I have ramped up the number slowly.
+I have ramped up the number slowly, and also introduced slight variations to standard push-ups over time.
 See [here](push-ups-with-history.md) for details.

 ## Standing-on-one-leg-with-eyes-closed exercise